WOMEN GO TRAVEL

 Meals Included: Breakfast

-Next, we'll explore Khari Baoli, Asia’s largest spice market, a sensory delight with vibrant sacks of spices and dry fruits lining the streets.
+Next, we'll explore Khari Baoli, Asia’s largest spice market, where colourful sacks of spices and dry fruits line the streets.
 From there, we move on to the Red Fort, a majestic 17th century Mughal fortress built from striking red sandstone.
 This UNESCO World Heritage Site stands as a powerful symbol of India’s rich heritage.

-In the afternoon, you’ll enjoy free time for shopping or can choose to visit Delhi Haat, a lively openair market famed for its regional handicrafts and diverse Indian cuisines—offering even more ways to experience the vibrant culture of Delhi.
+In the afternoon, you’ll enjoy free time for shopping or can choose to visit Delhi Haat, a lively open-air market famed for its regional handicrafts and diverse Indian cuisines.

 Day 3: Delhi to Agra